1831 Bristol riots: 30 October

 The looting of the Mansion House continued from 7 am on 30 October, a Sunday.
 Its wine cellar was emptied and the building set on fire.
 Efforts to control the riot were hampered by a crowd of middle-class onlookers, who encouraged the rioters.
 Pinney ordered a notice to be read out in the city's places of worship that morning that ordered a posse comitatus to be formed.
 However, fewer than 200 men answered the call and these mostly dispersed when the civic authorities failed to organise them effectively.
 Part of the problem was that the civic authorities moved their headquarters between a number of different buildings.
 This meant that their leaders were hard to locate at key times, for example on 30 October a force of 57 men from the Dodington yeomanry arrived in the city but were withdrawn by their officer when no magistrate could be found to requisition lodgings.
 Herapath spoke to the mob but failed to halt the violence, he later offered to mobilise the BPU members as a peacekeeping force but was refused by Pinney who thought it would reflect badly upon the authorities.

 There was mistrust between the civic and military leaders and confusion over what actions to take.
 Pinney's orders to Brereton were vague and did not explicitly authorise the use of deadly force; at one point Brereton had to dissuade Pinney from issuing direct orders to fire into the crowd.
 Brereton had never served in a public order role before and behaved indecisively, he consistently overestimated the size of the rioting crowd and underestimated his ability to control it.
 Brereton may have been affected by the criticism the armed forces received for its actions in Manchester in 1819, in which 18 people were killed when cavalry charged a crowd in the so-called Peterloo Massacre.

 A charge by the 14th Dragoons in Corn Street against a mob attacking the Council House resulted in the deaths of two men.
 Brereton believed an element in the 14th were provoking trouble with the crowd and, assured by the mob that they would disperse if the "Bloody Blues" were sent away, ordered them to withdraw.
-There was a short lull in the fighting, during which Wetherell escaped from the city disguised as a woman, but the mob afterwards attacked the town gaols.
+There was a short lull in the fighting, during which Wetherell escaped from the city disguised as a woman, but the mob afterwards attacked the town jails.
 The few soldiers of the 3rd Dragoon Guards left on the scene were powerless to stop them; the Bridewell Jail, Lawford's Gate Prison and Gloucester County Prison were overrun and the prisoners freed.